puffpuff-qu/Auto-Partner-Bot/README.md

 </div>

-## Grow your Discord community for free
+## Grow your Discord community

-Auto Partner Bot is a Discord partnership bot that helps server owners gain exposure without searching for partners or repeatedly reposting advertisements.

-Create your listing once, then advertise it across eligible communities in the partnership network.
-Everything works directly inside Discord with no dashboard or website login.

-### What you get
+Auto Partner Bot helps server owners reach new communities through a managed Discord partnership network.
+Create your listing once, advertise from Discord, and choose between free manual promotion, vote-powered Auto Ad access, or Premium slots.

+### Why communities use it

-* Free server advertising across eligible Discord partnership channels
+* Advertise across eligible partnership channels from one place
-* A growing network that has already reached 10,000+ members
-* Simple setup using slash commands, buttons, and forms
-* Advertising reminders and community leaderboards
+* Set up and manage everything through clean Discord forms and buttons
-* Free Auto Ad access through votes
+* Keep your server visible every **4 hours** with Auto Ad access
+* Let members advertise from ready-to-advertise reminders
+* Set optional personal DM reminders for each user
+* Track community and user rankings through leaderboards
-* Two additional Premium Auto Ad slots for **six months** for only **$5**
+* Use free vote slots or add two Premium slots for six months

-## Three ways to advertise
+## Choose how you advertise

-### 1. Manual advertising for free
+### Manual advertising

-Do not want to vote or pay?
-No problem.
-Advertise manually using a single button.
-It is completely free.

-Set up your listing, run `/advertise`, and Auto Partner Bot sends it across the eligible partner network.
-When the cooldown ends, press the button again.
+Manual advertising is free.
+Once your server is set up, use `/advertise` whenever its cooldown has ended.
+The result panel includes quick access to Auto Ad and an optional personal reminder.

-### 2. Auto Ad for free
+### Vote-powered Auto Ad

-Vote for Auto Partner Bot on the supported listing sites to unlock automatic advertising.
-Users can advertise multiple servers every **4 hours**, depending on their active vote access.

-This gives you powerful automatic promotion while keeping the bot fully free.
+Each active vote on a supported listing site unlocks one temporary Auto Ad slot.
+Vote on both supported sites to unlock two slots, then manage eligible servers through `/auto ad list`.

-### 3. Premium Auto Ad — $5 for six months
+### Premium Auto Ad

-One **$5** purchase unlocks **two additional automatic advertising slots for six months**.

-Premium slots stack with up to two active vote slots, allowing as many as **four servers** in your automatic advertising list.
+A **$5** purchase unlocks **two additional Auto Ad slots for six months**.
+Premium slots stack with active vote slots, allowing up to four assigned servers when both vote perks are active.

-Servers assigned to paid slots also continue automatic advertising while the bot is under maintenance.

-To purchase, run `/buy premium` or [join the support server](https://discord.gg/dmnw66HHmK) for assistance.
+Run `/buy premium` or [join the support server](https://discord.gg/dmnw66HHmK) for help.

 <div align="center">